 10. Glute bridge with a resistance band

-- Place a mini resistance band above your knees then lay on your back.
+- Place a looped resistance band above your knees then lay on your back.

-- Engage your core, and with your feet flat on the ground, drive your feet into the ground, squeeze your glutes, and lift your lower back and glutes up and off the ground.
+- Engage your core, and with your feet flat on the ground, squeeze your glutes, and lift your lower back and hips up and off the ground.
 Be sure to maintain a neutral spine and keep your head and shoulders on the ground.

 - Hold for three seconds, then lower back to the ground.